ibm-cloud-docs/hp-virtual-servers/byoi.md

    :   This parameter can be set if the image does not require any allowed environment variables.
 In this case,  you don't need to provide the `allowed-env-keys` parameter.
 If you do, it is ignored.

    `--image-key-id IMAGE-KEY-ID`
    :   The ID of the root key that was used to sign the image.
 It must contain 64 characters.
 If the image-key-id is not specified, the command first tries to determine the ID automatically by requesting the container registry notary service.
-Optional.
+You are prompted for this parameter for Docker Hub images.
+If the image is in ICR, the fingerprint of the gpg key that is used to sign the image has to be mandatorily provided.
+It is optional for DCT signed image in Docker Hub.

    `--image-key-public-path PUBLIC-KEY`
    :   The path for the file that contains the public part of the key that is used to sign the image.
 The public part of the key must be a minimum of 20 characters and base64 encoded.
 If the path is not specified, the command first tries to determine the public part of the key automatically by requesting the container registry notary service.
-Optional.
+If the image is present in ICR, path to the gpg public key that is used to sign the image should be mandatorily provided.
+It is optional for DCT signed image in Docker Hub.

    `--registration-key-public-path PRIVATE-KEY-PATH`
    :   The path for the public key from the registration key pair.